Come Fly with Me

 Dimorphodon macronyx

-icon of an image Dimorphodon macronyx by Dmitry Bogdanov is licensed under CC BY-SA 3.0.
+Dimorphodon macronyx by Dmitry Bogdanov is licensed under CC BY-SA 3.0.

 They had two types of teeth, hence where they got their name.
 Most early pterosaurs had uniform teeth but Dimorphodon had large fang-like teeth at the front and smaller, shearing teeth at the back.
 Their long stiffened tail balanced their large, boxy head and although they did eat insects, we believe they may also have hunted small vertebrates.